arthur-schnitzler/arthur-schnitzler-arbeit/epub/epub-all/README.md

 # epub of all schnitzler-briefe

-Working directory for the creation of an epub for all correspondences in schnitzler-briefe
+Working directory for the creation of an epub for all correspondences in schnitzler-briefe.

 Workflow: